mediacms-io/mediacms/README.md

 ## Developers info

-- API documentation available under /swagger URL (example https://demo.mediacms.io/swagger/)
+- API documentation through Swagger is available under /swagger URL of your installation -example https://demo.mediacms.io/swagger/
 - We're working on proper documentation for users, managers and developers, until then checkout what's available on the docs/ folder of this repository
 - Before you send a PR, make sure your code is properly formatted.
 For that, use `pre-commit install` to install a pre-commit hook and run `pre-commit run --all` and fix everything before you commit.
 This pre-commit will check for your code lint everytime you commit a code.
 - Checkout the [Code of conduct page](CODE_OF_CONDUCT.md) if you want to contribute to this repository